pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 - **Load shedding** at zero — no new islands after the grid rebuild.
 - **Total demand 108.54 TWh** with **`scale: 1.005`** — above KEGOC **107.34 TWh**.
 A one-time tweak in Step 8 brings it back.

 `n.statistics()` should show the same story: **Load shedding** supply at **0 TWh**.
 Installed capacity can differ from earlier runs if previously dropped island plants are now kept (`p_threshold_drop_isolated: false`), especially for hydro; compare against the Part 4/KEGOC reference table.
-Dispatch stays coal-heavy (~96 TWh) — expected until marginal costs or CO₂ limits are tuned.
+Dispatch still reflects the **Part 5** `costs.marginal_cost` override — but, as Part 5 found, sourced Kazakhstan costs still favor coal, so don't expect coal share to drop much from that alone.
+Closing the remaining gap to KEGOC's ~22 TWh gas likely needs a must-run/CHP-style constraint or a CO₂ limit or emission price, both left as options for a follow-up tutorial.

 ---

 ## Step 8: Final calibration of `scale`

-The Part 3 **`scale: 1.005`** was set before the Part 5–6 grid changes.
+The Part 3 **`scale: 1.005`** was set before the Part 6–7 grid changes.
 Rescale once from your Step 7 total:

 ```python
 target_TWh = 107.34  # KEGOC 2020